top of page

 Alternatives to Suspensions

-Improve student behavior utilizing researched-based strategies which offer creative and innovative approaches to eliminate discipline infractions.
+Improve student behavior utilizing research-based strategies that offer creative and innovative approaches to eliminate discipline infractions.
 Evolve from implementing harsh punishments that subsequently lead to legal consequences, increased drop-out rates, and expulsion to developing programs resulting in positive behavior support systems and high academic student engagement.

 Discipline Paradigm Shift from Punitive to Non-traditional